bishnucit/protractor_e2e/site3/Readme.md

 Download the application from https://github.com/gothinkster/angular-realworld-example-app

-Extract the zip open the folder in cmd prompt and run //yarn install// and then run ng serve to start the application
+Extract the zip open the folder in cmd prompt and run //yarn install// and then run //ng serve// to start the application

 protractor conf/conf.js to run the tests